What is Universal Scene Description?

-Universal Scene Description (USD) is an easily extensible, open-source 3D scene description and file format developed by Pixar for content creation and interchange among different tools.
-As a result of its power and versatility, it’s being widely adopted, not only in the visual effects community, but also in architecture, design, robotics, manufacturing, and other disciplines.
+Universal Scene Description is an extensible framework and ecosystem for describing, composing, simulating, and collaborating within 3D worlds.
+Originally developed by Pixar Animation Studios, USD, also referred to as OpenUSD, is more than a file format.
+It’s an open-source 3D scene description used for 3D content creation and interchange among different tools.
+Its incredible power and versatility has made it an industry standard, not only in the visual effects community, but also in architecture, design, robotics, manufacturing, and other industries.

 USD at NVIDIA

 USD (or OpenUSD) is the foundation for NVIDIA Omniverse™, a composable computing platform for building USD-based 3D workflows and applications.
 Omniverse connects a wide variety of content creation tools to each other and to our real-time NVIDIA RTX™ ray tracing technology.